- About Us

 Click here for a PDF of the Strategic Plan At-A-Glance

 In recent years, the Reinert Center has enjoyed a period of tremendous growth: demand for services and programs is on the rise (at both the individual and unit-level), and the regional and national reputation of the Center and its staff are growing.
 In 2011, the University invested new resources in the Center, doubling the size of the staff and creating the Learning Studio and the Innovative Teaching Fellowship that sustains teaching there.
-In 2012, the Reinert Center officially changed its name to better represent the importance of transformational teaching and its renewed commitment to innovative, reflective pedagogical practice.
-The new name also better represents a larger vision for the Reinert Center and its role at the University, and the degree to which it has become ingrained in the larger University community.
-As we look ahead to the next three years of the Center's development, we anticipate a number of shifts in the instructional needs of SLU educators and in the University's larger educational initiatives - all of them consistent with broader shifts in higher education generally and in the profession of faculty/instructional development.
-All of these shifts are likely to mean new challenges and opportunities for SLU faculty, graduate students, and other instructors, and the Reinert Center must be poised not only to respond to but also to anticipate them.
+In 2012, the Center officially changed its name to better represent the importance of transformational teaching and our strong commitment to innovative, reflective pedagogical practice.
+The new name also better represents a larger vision for the Center and its role at the University, and the degree to which it has become ingrained in the larger University community.

-The state of the Reinert Center for Transformative Teaching and Learning is strong, but we have much work to do if we are to increase our reach across the University, to improve the quality of our services and programs, and to enhance our reputation.
-We are confident that, with continued support from faculty and administrators, we can achieve the goals laid out in this strategic plan and that we can continue to add value to SLU.
-As we head into this new period of transformation, we commit to honoring the values and traditions that have shaped our work over these last 15 years and to find innovative new ways to live out our mission.
+The state of the Reinert Center for Transformative Teaching and Learning is strong, but we have much work to do as we increase our reach across the University, improve the quality of our services and programs, and enhance our reputation both internally and externally.
+We are confident that, with continued support from faculty and administrators, we are achieving the goals laid out in this strategic plan and that we continue to add value to the University and its reputation.
+Even as we continue to experience a time of transformation, we commit to honoring the values and traditions that have shaped our work since the Center was founded, to find innovative ways to live out our mission, and to do all of this work in ways that align with the ethical guidelines for the field of educational development.
 And we commit ourselves fully to doing so in ways that express the Ignatian Pedagogical Paradigm.